-Check out this adorable felt vegetable garden from Lia Griffith.
-The planter box is filled with “dirt” made of brown felt bolsters, in between which the veggies can be tucked in or “planted.”
-Next, make colorful felt veggies with the free downloadable pattern to complete your child’s colorful garden.
+Check out these adorable felt vegetables from Lia Griffith.
+The planter box is filled with “dirt” made of brown felt bolsters, in between which the veggies can be “planted.”
+Next, make the colorful felt veggies with the free downloadable patterns to complete your child’s colorful garden.

 4. Play sponge cake

 Once the kids have played with their vegetables, it’s time for cake!
-Perfect for playing bakery or tea party, kids can help create layered cakes with felt, glitter, pom-poms and colorful sponges.
+Perfect for playing bakery or tea party, these layered cakes are made with felt, glitter, pom-poms and colorful sponges.
 The Craft Train blog even offers free templates.

 5. Fishing toy